cyberark/conjur-api-go/README.md

 ```
 ## Usage

-Connecting to Conjur is a two-step process:
+Connecting to CyberArk Secrets Manager is a two-step process:

-* **Configuration** Instruct the API where to find the Conjur endpoint and how to secure the connection.
+* **Configuration** Instruct the API where to find the CyberArk Secrets Manager endpoint and how to secure the connection.
 * **Authentication** Provide the API with credentials that it can use to authenticate.

 ### Authenticating with authn-jwt via Environment Variables